Victorian HPV Grand Prix Series

 The Victorian HPV Grand Prix Series is an annual championship held in Victoria featuring HPV's (human powered vehicles) racing around enclosed circuits for periods between six and 24 hours.

-2020 Event Calendar
+2024 Event Calendar

-Round 1 - Lang Lang
+Round 1 - Casey Fields

-Round 1 of the Victorian HPV Series is a six-hour race at the Lang Lang Rec Reserve.
+Round 1 of the Victorian HPV Series is a six-hour race at the Casey Fields Criterium Circuit.

-Round 2 - Winton
+Round 2 - Calder Park

-Round 2 of the Victorian HPV Series is one of the best race tracks in Victoria.
-Held at Winton Motor raceway in Benalla This 24 hour race will be the first time Hpv racing heads to this great racetrack.
+Round 2 of the Victorian HPV Series was held at Calder Park Raceway.

-Round 3 - Kilsyth
+Round 3 - Sandown

+Round 2 of the Victorian HPV Series was held Sandown Raceway.

 Round 4 - Casey Fields

 Round 4 of the Victorian HPV Series returns to the Casey Fields Criterium Circuit for another six hour race.
 The longer version of the track is used for the final round.
 This is a compulsory round for teams to be eligible for championship points.